Who We Are

 - Setting the requirements for entry into the profession.

-- Ensuring the continued competence and professional development of the profession by requiring all Members to participate in the Quality Assurance program.
+- Ensuring the continued competence and professional development of the profession by requiring all Registrants to participate in the Quality Assurance program.

-- Establishing the Standards of Practice that must be met by members of the profession to ensure high quality patient care and safety.
+- Establishing the Standards of Practice that must be met by registrants of the profession to ensure high quality patient care and safety.

-- Holding members of the profession accountable for meeting practice and conduct standards through its complaints, disciplinary and fitness to practise procedures.
+- Holding registrants of the profession accountable for meeting practice and conduct standards through its complaints, disciplinary and fitness to practise procedures.

 - Maintaining a public register that provides information to the public about all current and former CDTO members.

-The work of the College is governed and directed by Council, whose job is to represent the interests of the public.
-The Council is made up of dental technologists (elected by their peers) and members of the public (appointed by the Lieutenant Governor of Ontario).
+The work of the College is governed and directed by the Board, whose job is to represent the interests of the public.
+The Board is made up of dental technologists (elected by their peers) and members of the public (appointed by the Lieutenant Governor of Ontario).
 It is the Regulated Health Professions Act, 1991, the Dental Technology Act, 1991 and the Regulations associated with this legislation that provides the College with its mandate to regulate the practice of dental technologists in Ontario.
-The College and the Council are accountable to the Minister of Health and Long-Term Care.
+The College and the Council are accountable to the Minister of Health.

 Underpinning and guiding all that the College does are its Mission, Vision and Values:

-To protect the public interest by providing leadership and by setting and enforcing the ethical and professional standards of its members, the Registered Dental Technologists of Ontario
+To protect the public interest by providing leadership and by setting and enforcing the ethical and professional standards of its registrants, the Registered Dental Technologists of Ontario

-The CDTO is known as a regulatory leader of tomorrow and RDTs are viewed as integral members of the oral health care team, inspiring public trust and confidence.
+The CDTO continues to be known as a regulatory leader and RDTs are viewed as integral members of the oral health care team, inspiring public trust and confidence.

 - Integrity—our mission is carried out with professionalism that promotes trust and confidence, and sets an example for the profession.